Clawing Through Life Like a Honey Badger

 All Risk.
 No Payoff.

-I have always identified with the honey badger, not because it’s fearless, but because it never knows when to stop.
+I have always identified with the honey badger, not just because it’s fearless, but because it never knows when to stop.

-Some of us enter the adult world too young, not by choice but by necessity.
+Some of us enter the adult world too young—not by choice, but by necessity.

 And maybe—just maybe—you understand the feeling of being “too” far gone.

-There comes a time where you start to realize things are actually working out, albeit at a slow and agonizing pace.
+There comes a time where we start to realize things are actually working out, albeit at a slow and agonizing pace.
 That’s when my inner self began to blossom into the heart of a lion: curious, not frantic.
 Playful while learning my strengths through positivity.
 Wise enough to conserve energy by acting only when appropriate, holding a healthy alertness that defends through stillness until an opposer crosses the line.

 While outwardly resembling more of a horse: graceful in stillness, commanding in presence.
 Noble enough to carry “riders” through life, yet free to roam the open fields before me.
-Soft-eyed and watchful, immense in strength, and deadly when threatened—a controlled force to be reckoned with.
+Soft-eyed and watchful, immense in strength and “deadly” when threatened—a controlled force to be reckoned with.

 Reborn.
 Elevated.
 Unbound.